Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Literature Review and Gaps

-The first queuing optimization model with mobile server \cite{berman1985optimal} determines the optimal location of a single facility in order to either maximize the service coverage or to minimize the response cost.
-Modelling the network as an M/G/1 system, the authors consider that, if the server is busy when the demand arrives, the demand can be either rejected (demand is lost and covered by backup servers at a cost) or enter a queue managed under the first-come-first-serve discipline.
-Building on this study, Chiu and Larson \cite{CHIU1985LocANSev} consider a single facility operating as an M/G/k loss queuing system and show that, under a mild assumption, the optimal location reduces to a Hakimi median, which minimizes the average travel time to a client.
-Batta and Berman \cite{batta1989location} study an M/G/k system that allows for queues with fixed number of servers $K$ and develop an an approximation-based approach to minimize the average response time.
-While the above studies consider a single facility, the queuing probabilistic location set-covering model proposed in \cite{MARIANOV1994QueuingProb} considers several facilities, each operating as an M/M/k queuing system.
+The first queueing optimization model with mobile server \cite{berman1985optimal} determines the optimal location of a single facility in order to either maximize the service coverage or to minimize the response cost.
+Modelling the network as an $M/G/1$ system, the authors consider that, if the server is busy when the demand arrives, the demand can be either rejected (demand is lost and covered by backup servers at a cost) or enter a queue managed under the first-come-first-serve discipline.
+Building on this study, Chiu and Larson \cite{CHIU1985LocANSev} consider a single facility operating as an $M/G/K$ loss queueing system and show that, under a mild assumption, the optimal location reduces to a Hakimi median, which minimizes the average travel time to a client.
+Batta and Berman \cite{batta1989location} study an $M/G/K$ system and develop an an approximation-based approach to minimize the average response time.
+While the above studies consider a single facility, the queueing probabilistic location set-covering model proposed in \cite{MARIANOV1994QueuingProb} considers several facilities, each operating as an $M/M/K$ queueing system.
 The authors determine the minimum number of facilities needed so that the probability of at least one server being available is greater than or equal to a certain threshold.
-Later, operating under the auspices of an M/G/k system, \citeauthor{MARIANOV1996QueuingMax} \cite{MARIANOV1996QueuingMax} study the probabilistic version of the maximal covering problem to show how to site a limited number of emergency vehicles with the objective of maximizing availability when a call arrives.
-Considering an M/M/k system, \citeauthor{Aboolian2008LocAlloc} \cite{Aboolian2008LocAlloc} determine the optimal number of servers needed to minimize a cost function encompassing the setup costs to open facilities and operate servers, the travel costs, and the queuing delay costs.
-In the context of EMSs, \citeauthor{boutilier2017optimizing} \cite{boutilier2017optimizing} propose a decoupled approach to design a drone network for OHCAs.
-They assume that each DB operates as an M/M/k system in which the expected service time of each drone and the arrival rates are fixed parameters determined in an exogenous manner.
+Later, operating under the auspices of an $M/G/K$ system, Marianov and Revelle \cite{MARIANOV1996QueuingMax} study the probabilistic version of the maximal covering problem to site a limited number of emergency vehicles with the goal of maximizing availability when a call arrives.
+Considering an $M/M/K$ system, \citeauthor{Aboolian2008LocAlloc} \cite{Aboolian2008LocAlloc} determine the number of servers needed to minimize the setup costs to open facilities and operate servers, the travel costs, and the queueing delay costs.
+In the EMS context, \citeauthor{boutilier2017optimizing} \cite{boutilier2017optimizing} propose a decoupled approach to design a drone network for OHCAs.
+Each DB operates as an $M/M/K$ system in which the expected service time and the arrival rate are fixed parameters.
 The coverage-type queueing models in \cite{BOCHAN} minimize the number of drones needed to satisfy a response time target.
 They assume that the service rates and response times are fixed and independent from the utilization of the drones, their positioning at DBs, and the congestion in the network.
-The queueing models in \cite{BOCHAN} are extensions of the model proposed by Marianov and Serra \cite{MarianovCoverMMd} for fixed servers and in which the objective is to minimize the number of facilities permitting to ensure that the waiting time or queue size does not exceed a pre-specified threshold.
-An ongoing study \cite{LEMA22} considers an M/G/1 queuing system for the delivery of AEDs to cardiac arrests and proposes new optimality-based bound tightening techniques.
+The queueing models in \cite{BOCHAN} extend the one in \cite{MarianovCoverMMd} for fixed servers and in which the objective is to minimize the number of facilities so that the waiting time or queue size does not exceed a set threshold.
+An ongoing study \cite{LEMA22} considers an $M/G/1$ queueing system for responding to cardiac arrests and proposes new optimality-based bound tightening techniques.
+In contrast to the above health care studies, this work considers that the service times, the delays, the response times, and the arrival process of (overdose) requests assigned to drones are random variables whose parameters (mean) are endogenized.
+In particular, the response times and the service rates are decision variables whose values are determined by the model and depend on assignments.